lindaverse/Castle/README.md

 Castle project
 ==============

 Short project looking at the genders of killers and victims in the TV show Castle.

+Read more about the project on my blog: https://lindaverse.wordpress.com/

 What's in this repo
 ===================